-- On August 10th, 2013, Ken Griffey Jr. will be formally inducted into the Mariners Hall of Fame.
-It is highly expected in 2015, when he is eligible, Junior will be inducted into the Baseball Hall of Fame, being one of the few super star sluggers from the “steroid era” of baseball that seemingly played the game completely clean.
+- On August 10, 2013, Ken Griffey Jr. was formally inducted into the Mariners Hall of Fame.
+More recently, July 24, 2016, he was inducted into the Baseball Hall of Fame, being one of the few super star sluggers from the “steroid era” of baseball that seemingly played the game completely clean.

 - In 2000, Junior has said that he received over 350 death threats.
 Once, he said, he had to play in a game in St. Louis knowing the FBI was watching over his wife and kids in the stands after receiving a message threatening them.

 - From Near Suicide to Superstar

 - Griffey Jr. Recalls Attempted Suicide

 - Five Best Father Son Stories in Baseball

 - 1987 Draft

 - The Drafting of Ken Griffey Jr.